Plutora Blog - Agile Release Management, Release Management, Test Environment Management

 Gating code to localize the triage process

 The heterogeneous nature of large enterprise releases often requires multiple agile release trains that combine both slower moving legacy systems of record and faster Agile systems of engagement.
 This means as the build rate from dev increases, the probability that any given change will impact multiple systems also increases.

 To reflect these dependencies, release teams establish a multi-stage testing strategy comes to the foundation for the phases of a continuous delivery pipeline, where test environments reflect an increasingly complex configuration as builds progress toward production.

 This strategy localizes the triage process and helps dev teams avoid debugging test failures that have nothing to do with the code.
-Establishing quality gates reduces multi-faceted triage scenarios, keeping defects as close to developers as possible and limiting progression into more complex test environments.
+Establishing quality gates reduces multi-faceted triage scenarios, keeping defects as close to developers as possible and limiting the progression into more complex test environments.

 With Plutora, release managers define phases and quality gates to create a well-structured release process for promoting code along the deployment pipeline.
 Environment management teams assign test environments and related configurations to each phase of the release, so each environment is fit for purpose.
 Criteria for progressing builds is established and approval history is stored to meet compliance requirements.